mattrussi/gitlab-com-runbooks/docs/pipeline-validation-service/README.md

 Rollbacks are executed by running a manual pipeline with the `ROLLBACK_REVISION` pipeline variable set to the desired rollback revision.

 A manual pipeline can be run from: [https://gitlab.com/gitlab-com/gl-security/security-operations/trust-and-safety/pipeline-validation-service/-/pipelines/new]().

 ## Alerts

 Currently there are no alerts in place for this service.
 Once we are able to establish metrics for baseline activity we intend to setup alerts around the rate at which pipelines are being blocked and alert when that metric goes out of range.
 We may also uncover better metrics for alerting as we use the service more.

 ## Logging

-Logs are ingested into Elasticsearch and can be searched via the [pubsub-pvs-inf-gprd*](https://log.gprd.gitlab.net/app/management/kibana/indexPatterns/patterns/4858f3a0-a312-11eb-966b-2361593353f9#/?_a=h@9293420) index.
+Logs are ingested into Elasticsearch and can be searched via the [pubsub-pvs-inf-gprd\*](https://log.gprd.gitlab.net/app/management/kibana/indexPatterns/patterns/4858f3a0-a312-11eb-966b-2361593353f9#/?_a=h@9293420) index.

+The logs can be observed from both sides:
+* PVS (logs from the service itself): https://log.gprd.gitlab.net/goto/0fa08b4c0506cdee202d4b58736c7330
+* GitLab (logging the rejection): https://log.gprd.gitlab.net/goto/764d373889cb1d9f6fd6f7f93856198c
+   * There is some duplication/repeat logging here, so raw counts may be misleading

+The PVS logs are likely more immediately useful as they show *why* the job was rejected, but it may be helpful to correlate with what GitLab saw.

-Below is a list of useful attributes emitted to the logs:
+Useful attributes emitted to the PVS logs:

 * `correlation_id`
 * `mode` active or passive